What Is Mineral Oil?

 However, mineral oil for skin care purposes is a different type of purity than industrial grade mineral oil.
 It all has to do with the refining process and the purity that is achieved during manufacturing.
 The oil that is refined for inclusion in skincare products is purer and is not believed to contain carcinogens.

 The only time mineral oil that was derived for skin care purposes could have dangerous levels of cancer-causing chemicals is if there was an error in the manufacturing process, leading to impurities.
 However, the manufacturing process is highly regulated to avoid contamination.

 Does Mineral Oil Clog Pores?

 Another common concern with mineral oil in skin care is whether it can clog pores, thereby contributing to breakouts and congestion.
 While mineral oil itself does not cause clogging it does trap other ingredients, sweat, and dead skin cells closer to the skin.
 This can cause them to fill the pores and create clogged pores.
-Generally it’s recommended that congested skin type avoid mineral oil for this reason.
+Generally it’s recommended that congested skin types avoid mineral oil for this reason.

 Side Effects of Mineral Oil for Skin Care